noahjahn/docker-workshop/docs/compose.md

     volumes:
       - postgres-data:/var/lib/postgresql/data
     environment:
-      POSTGRES_USER: ${DB_USER:-directus}
+      POSTGRES_USER: ${DB_USER:-postgres}
       POSTGRES_PASSWORD: secret
-      POSTGRES_DB: ${DB_DATABASE:-directus}
+      POSTGRES_DB: ${DB_DATABASE:-postgres}
 ```

 ## Networking

 When using docker compose, each of those services that are defined in the map are going to by default be part of the same docker network.
 They are also going to be able to communicate with each other.
-Docker compose will create some custom DNS for the reaching each container by it's defined service name.
+Docker compose will create some custom DNS for the reaching each container by its defined service name.

-What this means is, if the app running the the `bun` service required a database connection, it could reference the database by it's service name as `database`.
-If it was using environment variables then, it would might have it's configuration of `DB_HOST` set to "database".
+What this means is, if the app running the `bun` service required a database connection, it could reference the database by its service name as `database`.
+If it was using environment variables then, it might have its configuration of `DB_HOST` set to "database".